 a.
 ADA complainants may contact the WCTA by one of the following options listed below.

 iii.
 Option 3: Online

 a.
-All complaints will be received by the Customer Service Manager.
+All complaints will be received by the Program Manager.
 The complaints will be logged in a database.

 b.
 Once the complaint is logged, the complaint is forwarded by the next business day to the appropriate supervisor and contractor to begin investigation.

 c.
 Contractor shall provide a written response to complaints received to WCTA within24 hours of receiving the complaint.
 All steps and items are documented, including when and by whom, the result of the investigation and required action.
 Each valid complaint is coded according to both the outcome (late arrival) and the cause (dispatching error) to identify the specific reasons for poor service and identify remedies.
 Contractor’s response shall include action(s) taken, if any, to address any problem or complaint.
 If any serious matters are reported to WCTA, the WCTA may require that the operator or operators in question be removed by Contractor from operating routes of the WCTA.